 Walk is a rain or shine event.
 However, Walk may be cancelled in cases of severe weather.
 If you have questions on the day of your Walk, feel free to call our national helpline at 800.272.3900

 Memory Walk® began in 1989 with nine Alzheimer’s Association chapters raising $149,000 from 1,249 participants.
 In 1993, Memory Walk grew into an event nationwide and raised $4.5 million at 167 locations.
-In 2013 more than 42,000 teams participated in nearly 650 Walks across the country, raising more than $55 million.
+In 2014 more than 49,000 teams participated in more than 600 Walks across the country, raising more than $67 million.
 The Alzheimer’s Association has mobilized millions of Americans in the fight against the disease, now we continue to lead the way with the Walk to End Alzheimer’s®.
 The end of Alzheimer’s disease starts here.